Ali-Razahaider/DSA-Practice/README.md

 -  [`2Sum.cpp`](./2Sum.cpp): Finds the indices of the two numbers in an array that add up to a given target.
 -  [`sortColor.cpp`](./sortColor.cpp): Sorts an array of colors represented by integers 0, 1, and 2 in-place so that objects of the same color are adjacent, with the colors in the order red, white, and blue.
 -  [`largestfreq.cpp`](./largestfreq.cpp): Contains the implementation of the `majorityElement` function and the driver code to test it.
+-  [`majorityEl2.cpp`](./majorityEl2.cpp): Finds all elements that appear more than ⌊n/3⌋ times in the array using two different algorithms.
 -  [`MaxSubarr.cpp`](./MaxSubarr.cpp): Contains the implementation of the solution and driver code.
 -  [`MaxsumforMinsubarr.cpp`](./MaxsumforMinsubarr.cpp): Contains the implementation of the solution and driver code.
 -  [`bestTimetosell.cpp`](./bestTimetosell.cpp): Contains implementation to find maximum profit that can be achieved by buying and selling stocks.